-It’s the largest and most liquid, open 24 hours a day from 5 p.m.
-EST on Sunday until 4 p.m.
-EST on Friday, and you can take advantage of it from almost any country.
+They’re the largest and most liquid, open 24 hours a day from 10 p.m.
+GMT on Sunday until 10 p.m.
+GMT on Friday, and you can take advantage of them from almost any country.

-The exchange rate can either be floating – meaning changing from one day to another, or pegged to another currency, or a basket of currencies – meaning that the value of the exchange rate is at a fixed rate, such as the Saudi Riyal to the U.S. Dollar at 3.75.
+Exchange rates can either be floating – meaning free to change from one moment to the next or pegged to another currency, or a basket of currencies – meaning that the value of the exchange rate is at a fixed rate, such as the Saudi Riyal which is pegged to the U.S. Dollar at 3.75.
 The largest quoted currencies – like EUR/USD and USD/JPY – are floating.